-- 1. Top: A white oxford shirt, purchased from the ASU Bookstore, must be worn at all times. - Student Identification: A student identification badge (issued by the Department of Nursing) is to be worn on the left chest area.
-This name badge will be made after enrollment in NURS 1101/1301: Fundamentals of Nursing during the first or second week of classes. - Thermal Clothing: Students who require extra clothing layers for warmth while in the classroom may additionally wear a white lab jacket/coat, a white long-sleeve under-scrub top, and/or white medical sleeves.
-Students electing to wear the white lab jacket/coat must ensure that their student identification is not obscured, and these jackets/coats are not permitted to be worn during testing. - 2.
-Bottoms: Navy blue or black scrub cargo pants are to be worn at all times and must be well-fitted.
+- 1. Top: A white V-neck top, purchased through Meridy's Uniforms in the designated style, is to be worn at all times. - Student Identification: A student identification badge ("RamCard"), issued by Albany State University, is to be worn on the left chest area. - Thermal Clothing: Students who require extra clothing layers for warmth while in the classroom may additionally wear a white lab jacket/coat, a white long-sleeve under-scrub top, and/or white medical sleeves.
+Students electing to wear the white lab jacket/coat must ensure that their student identification is not obscured, and these jackets/coats are not permitted to be worn during testing.

+- 2. Bottoms: Navy blue or black scrub cargo pants are to be worn at all times and must be well-fitted.
 Students electing to instead wear a scrub-style dress or skirt must first receive prior approval, and its length should be mid-knee (or not over one inch above the knee) or mid-calf in length.
 White pantyhose (with no runs) must be worn with uniform skirts, and support hose are recommended. - 3.
 Shoes: Solid white or black shoes are to be worn at all times.
 Shoes must be leather or vinyl (no mesh or canvas materials are permitted) and have closed toes and heels.
 Socks should be solid and match the color of the shoes.
 Pantyhose and support hose, however, must be white.